SergioMelladoMartin/SergioMelladoMartin/README.md

 Hi 👋 My name is Sergio Mellado Martín
 ==========================

-* 🏝️  I'm based in Canary Islands, Spain.
+* 🏝️  I'm based in Tenerife, Canary Islands, Spain.
 * ✉️  You can contact me at [sergiomellado15@gmail.com](mailto:sergiomellado15@gmail.com)
 * 💻  I am a last-year computer engineering student at the University of La Laguna.